racso-san/ApiRecetas/README.md

 ---
 ## Installation

-1. Clonar el repositorio
+1. Clone the repository
    https://github.com/racso-san/ApiRecetas.git

-2. Abrir el proyecto con un editor de codigo
+2. Open the project with a code editor

-3. Ir a src -> config -> `typeorm.ts` -> Configure la base de datos que utilizara
+3. Go to src -> config -> `typeorm.ts` -> Configure the database to use

-4. Ejecutar en consola `npm run dev`
+4. Run in console `npm run dev`

 ## Testing the queries